New mum and newborn checklist

-And while a lot of mothers out there wax lyrical about the Doona – a car seat cum stroller contraption that costs – this mother is going to point you in the direction of a newborn to toddler car seat and a stroller that is car seat compatible with the help of adaptors.
+And while a lot of mothers out there wax lyrical about the Doona – a car seat cum stroller contraption – this mother is going to point you in the direction of a newborn to toddler car seat and a stroller that is car seat compatible with the help of adaptors.

 Strollers from brands like Cybex come with travel system adaptors that can fit your car seat onto the body of your pram

 Image credit: @_.f.r.a.n.c.e.s.c.a._04